Encrypted headless Raspberry Pi running Gentoo

 Summarizing the rest

-At this point, a fully functioning Gentoo installation with wireless networking and serial console access was present on the microSD card.
-The next challenge was getting the root filesystem transferred and working on an encrypted SSD.
+At this point, I had a fully functioning Gentoo installation with wireless networking and serial console access on the microSD card.
+The next challenge was transferring the root filesystem to an encrypted SSD (Solid State Drive) and getting it working.

-The idea is that the Raspberry Pi 4B will read firmware files and everything else needed to boot from the unencrypted EFI partition present on the microSD card. /boot/config.txt and /boot/cmdline.txt contain configuration entries and parameters relevant to the boot process.
+The approach I used involves having the Raspberry Pi 4B read firmware files and everything else needed to boot from the unencrypted EFI (Extensible Firmware Interface) partition on the microSD card. /boot/config.txt and /boot/cmdline.txt contain configuration entries and parameters relevant to the boot process.

 Preparing the disk